-[Regulation 54O inserted in Gazette 3 Apr 2007 p.
+[Regulation 54O inserted: Gazette 3 Apr 2007 p.
 1501.]

 54P.
 Notice to participating State or Territory

 On giving an interstate absence permit to a prisoner in this State, the chief executive officer shall give written notice of the fact that the permit has been given, and of the period of the permit —